 - providing services to an employer or a company linked or associated to an employee

 - From July to October the scheme will become more flexible.
 Employers currently using the scheme will be able to bring furloughed employees back part-time.
 The UK Government will ask employers to share the costs of paying people’s salaries.

 - Any employees placed on furlough must be furloughed for a minimum period of 3 consecutive weeks.
 When they return to work, they must be taken off furlough.

 - Employees can be furloughed multiple times, but each separate instance must be for a minimum period of 3 consecutive weeks.

 An employer is not required to pay the additional 20% - however they can top up pay if they chose to do so.

 Employment law will still prevail within this situation and therefore an employer needs to ensure they are still treating staff fairly and reasonably and not discriminate in line with employment law.

-- Government will also cover employer National Insurance and pension contributions of furloughed workers – on top of 80% of salary
+- From March to end of July, Government will also cover employer National Insurance and pension contributions of furloughed workers – on top of 80% of salary

 How do I claim?